zriyansh/signoz.io/docs/tutorial/opentelemetry-binary-usage.md

 ## Installation

-You can obtain OpenTelemetry collector binary in the assets of each releases:
+You can obtain the OpenTelemetry collector binary in the assets of each release:
 [open-telemetry/opentelemetry-collector-releases/releases][1].
 There are two ways of installation with binary release assets: `deb` as `systemd` and `tar.gz` as plain binary.

 ### Systemd

-Using `deb` file, OpenTelemetry Collector will be installed as a `systemd` and default configuration prepopulated at `/etc/otelcol-contrib` path.
+Using the `deb` file, OpenTelemetry Collector will be installed as a `systemd` and default configuration prepopulated at the `/etc/otelcol-contrib` path.
 This method would be preferable in case you want the OpenTelemetry collector to always be running in the background.

-To download `deb` file of release version `0.79.0`:
+To download the `deb` file of release version `0.79.0`:

 ```bash
 wget https://github.com/open-telemetry/opentelemetry-collector-releases/releases/download/v0.79.0/otelcol-contrib_0.79.0_linux_amd64.deb
 ```

 :::info
-In case of different OpenTelemetry collector version, replace `0.79.0` with respective version.
+In the case of different OpenTelemetry collector versions, replace `0.79.0` with the respective version.
 :::

 To install `otelcol` as `systemd` using `dpkg`: